Lipopolysaccharide

 DefinitionThis section has been translated automatically.

 Lipopolysaccharide (LPS) is a heat-stable endotoxin from the outer layer of the cell envelope of Gram-negative bacteria.
-LPS is composed of the lipid A. the nuclear polysaccharide (core) and an O-specific polysaccharide component.
+LPS is composed of lipid-A, the core polysaccharide (core) and an O-specific polysaccharide component.

-LPS represents an important virulence factor after it has entered the body.
+Once it has entered the body, LPS is an important virulence factor.
 LPS causes toxic and pyrogenic effects (exogenous pyrogens).
-Furthermore, LPS influences the natural immunity, especially by activating the complement and coagulation system.
+It also influences natural immunity, particularly by activating the complement and coagulation systems.

-Lipopolysaccharides are recognised and bound by LPS receptors on macrophages.
+Lipopolysaccharides are recognized and bound by LPS receptors on macrophages.
 LPS is one of the strongest macrophage activators and induces the production of cytokines (interferon-alpha, interleukin-6, interleukin-1).

-LPS can be recognized by certain T cells in conjunction with CD1 (lipid antigen CD1 presentation pathway).
-CD1-glycoproteins belong to the so-called MHC-like molecules.
-Their structure strongly resembles MHC-1 complexes.
+LPS can be recognized by certain T cells in conjunction with CD1 (lipid antigen-CD1 presentation pathway).
+CD1 glycoproteins belong to the so-called MHC-like molecules; their structure is strongly reminiscent of MHC-1 complexes.

-Furthermore, LPS has a mitogenic activity for B-lymphocytes and induces the formation of antibodies.
-A high concentration of LPS, as it occurs in sepsis, leads to endotoxin shock (septic shock).
+Furthermore, LPS has a mitogenic activity for B lymphocytes and induces the formation of antibodies.
+A high LPS concentration, as occurs in sepsis, leads to endotoxin shock (septic shock).
 Experimentally, LPS produces the Sanarelli-Shwartzman reaction.

 Authors